Historic Iris Preservation

 Another reason not to be overlooked is the preservation of historic landmarks and buildings.
 Often such sites hosted gardens which the new owners, be they private or public, would like to replicate with authentic plants of the period.
 If the plants were not preserved, thus are no longer available, then replicating an authentic period garden would be impossible.
 The educational opportunities of a public historic site would be diminished.

-One reason for preservation of historic plants that is frequently overlooked is the preservation of the gene pool for the plant species.
+One reason for the preservation of historic plants that is frequently overlooked is the preservation of the gene pool for the plant species.

-When hybridizers (plant breeders) develop new plants they often do so by narrowing the gene pool through a method called "line breeding".
-Line breeding involves the cross pollination and selection of closely related plants over many generations.
+When hybridizers (plant breeders) develop new plants, they often do so by narrowing the gene pool through a method called "line breeding."
+Line breeding involves the cross-pollination and selection of closely related plants over many generations.
 Repeated selection of certain traits will eventually lead to a narrowing of the genetics in the line such that those traits are more easily reproduced.
-Once the trait is easily produced the plants can be "outcrossed" to unrelated plants in order to develop other desirable traits.
+Once the trait is easily produced, the plants can be "outcrossed" to unrelated plants in order to develop other desirable traits.

 For example, in bearded irises there were originally only white and purple, small flowered and narrow formed species irises to work with.
-Through many generations of selective breeding, with each generation of plants the hybridizers chose the seedlings that showed more of a pink cast to the flowers.
+Through many generations of selective breeding, with each generation of plants, the hybridizers chose the seedlings that showed more of a pink cast to the flowers.
 Eventually what we see today as "pink" irises were developed.
 Once the color was set into the seedling lines, the hybridizers could focus on expanding the various flower forms so that today we have wide ruffled pink ones, large flowered pink ones, intermediate-sized pink ones, and dwarf pinks.